ABrisset/google_suggest_scraper/README.md

 - -q : keyword ("iphone" for example)
 - -l : language ("fr", "en", etc.)

 Enter a keyword and, optionaly, a language ("fr" is the default language).
-The tool will fetch all suggestions from Google Suggests and store them in a plan text file.
+The tool will fetch all suggestions from Google Suggest and store them in a plan text file.

 ## License